rabbah/nimbella-cli/doc/README.md

 *   The CLI is self-contained and has no dependencies on previously installed software.
 *   You get automated update services when new versions are available.

-If you don’t want a global installation but rather want to make nim a dependency of some other package, you can install it as a dependency with npm or yarn.
+If you don’t want a global installation but rather want to make nim a dependency of some other package, _and your node version is at least 10.0_, you can install it as a dependency with npm or yarn.
 See the second procedure.

 ### Install nim globally